Jaylin Galloway

-Jaylin Galloway (born December 21, 2002) is an Australian-American professional basketball player for the Sydney Kings of the National Basketball League (NBL).
-Galloway also plays for the Australia national team, and led them to the 2025 FIBA Asia Cup title.
+Jaylin Galloway (born 21 December 2002) is an Australian-American professional basketball player for the Cairns Taipans of the National Basketball League (NBL).
+Between 2020 and 2026, he played for the Sydney Kings of the NBL and won three NBL championships.
+Galloway also plays for the Australia national team and led them to the 2025 FIBA Asia Cup title.

 Early life

-Galloway was born on December 21, 2002, in Townsville, Queensland, Australia.
+Galloway was born on 21 December 2002, in Townsville, Queensland, Australia.
 He was born to an Australian mother and American father and grew up in the U.S., playing basketball as a youth in Atlanta, Georgia.
 He attended Sprayberry High School in Marietta, Georgia, and helped the basketball team reach the regional championship.

 Professional career

 Sydney Kings / Mackay Meteors / Ipswich Force (2020–2024)

-Galloway began his professional career immediately after high school, rather than attend college.
-He moved to Australia and began playing for the Sydney Kings of the National Basketball League (NBL) as a development player in 2020, appearing in eight games that season while scoring two points.
-He returned as a development player for the 2021–22 season and scored 13 points in 14 games while helping the team win the championship.
-After the NBL season in 2022, Galloway signed with the Mackay Meteors of NBL1 North, joining his brother, Kyrin.
+Galloway began his professional career immediately after high school, rather than attending college.
+He moved to Australia and joined the Sydney Kings of the National Basketball League (NBL) as a development player for the 2020–21 season, appearing in eight games while scoring two points.
+He returned as a development player for the 2021–22 season and scored 13 points in 14 games while helping the team win the NBL championship.
+He played for the Mackay Meteors of NBL1 North during the 2022 NBL1 season, joining his brother, Kyrin.

-Galloway was eligible to be selected in the 2022 NBA draft, but was not chosen.
+Galloway was eligible to be selected in the 2022 NBA draft but was not chosen.

-Galloway was part of the full roster for the Kings in the 2022–23 season and helped them repeat as league champions, averaging 5.1 points and 1.8 rebounds per game.
-After the season, he played for the Ipswich Force along with his brother in NBL1 North, averaging 18.1 points and 5.4 rebounds per game while helping the team win their first league championship, over the Gold Coast Rollers.
-He signed a three-year contract extension with the Kings in March 2023 and after briefly joining the Minnesota Timberwolves for the 2023 NBA Summer League, he played 23 games in the 2023–24 season for the Kings, averaging 10.3 points and 3.4 rebounds in 22.3 minutes a game.
+Galloway was part of the full roster for the Kings in the 2022–23 season and helped them repeat as NBL champions, averaging 5.1 points and 1.8 rebounds per game.
+After the season, he played for the Ipswich Force along with his brother during the 2023 NBL1 season, averaging 18.1 points and 5.4 rebounds per game while helping the team win the NBL1 North championship over the Gold Coast Rollers.
+He signed a three-year contract extension with the Kings in March 2023 and, after briefly joining the Minnesota Timberwolves for the 2023 NBA Summer League, he played 23 games in the 2023–24 NBL season for the Kings, averaging 10.3 points and 3.4 rebounds in 22.3 minutes a game.

 Wisconsin Herd (2024)

-On March 3, 2024, after the Kings' season ended, Galloway signed a two-way contract with the Milwaukee Bucks of the National Basketball Association (NBA).
-However, he was waived on August 1, only playing for the Wisconsin Herd.
+On 3 March 2024, after the Kings' season ended, Galloway signed a two-way contract with the Milwaukee Bucks of the National Basketball Association (NBA).
+He appeared in seven games for the Wisconsin Herd of the NBA G League to finish the 2023–24 season.
+He was waived by the Bucks on 1 August, without having appeared in an NBA game.